browserengineering/book/book/animations.md

 Summary
 =======

 This chapter introduced the concept of animations.
-The key takeaways should be:
+The key takeaways you should remember are:

 - Animations come in DOM-based, input-driven and video-like varieties